Contrasting Provident Financial (FPLPY) & Its Rivals

 |$311.18 million

-Provident Financial’s competitors have higher revenue and earnings than Provident Financial.
-Provident Financial is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Provident Financial’s rivals have higher revenue and earnings than Provident Financial.
+Provident Financial is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Summary

-Provident Financial competitors beat Provident Financial on 12 of the 13 factors compared.
+Provident Financial rivals beat Provident Financial on 12 of the 13 factors compared.

 Provident Financial Plc engages in the business of supplying personal credit products.
 It operates through four segments: Vanquis Bank, Consumer Credit Division, Moneybarn and Central.
 The Vanquis Bank segment issues credit cards to people who are often declined by mainstream card providers.
 The Consumer Credit division segment offers home credit loans; online lending; and operates as loan guarantor.
 The Moneybarn segment includes non-standard vehicle finance.
 The company was founded by Joshua Kelley Waddilove in 1880 and is headquartered in Bradford, United Kingdom.